Authors

 Ph.D., Louisiana State University

 Mark A. E. Williams is a past president of the Religious Communication Association and a professor of rhetoric in the Communication Studies Department of California State University, Sacramento, where he teaches both graduate and undergraduate courses in communication and religion, rhetorical criticism, and the history of rhetoric with an emphasis on the premodern era.
-He is a former Research Fellow of both Oxford University and the École Biblique et Archéologique de Jérusalem.
+He received a research fellowship at Oxford University and the École Biblique et Archéologique de Jérusalem.
 He is an adult convert to Catholicism and was confirmed in the Church of the Holy Sepulcher toward the end of the last century while working on his dissertation in Jerusalem.

 His writings include “St. Socrates, Pray for Us: Rhetoric and the Physics of Being Human” in Rhetoric in the Twenty-first Century: An Interactive Oxford Symposium, “From Here to Eternity: The Cost of Misreading Plato’s Religion” in The Global Landscape of Faith, “Anselm of Canterbury: Solemnity and Humility Beyond All Words” in Words and Witnesses: Communication Studies in Christian Thought from Athanasius to Desmond Tutu, “Substantive Discourse: Love, Justice, and Hierarchy as the Basis for Civility” in Humility and Hospitality, and “Integrating Secular Faith and Navel Gazing” in Professing Christ.